inferno-collection/Ladders-Reborn/README.md

 # Inferno Collection: Ladders - Reborn
 [![Build and Check](https://github.com/inferno-collection/Ladders-Reborn/actions/workflows/dotnet.yml/badge.svg?branch=master)](https://github.com/inferno-collection/Ladders-Reborn/actions/workflows/dotnet.yml)

-__Public Alpha Version 1.1__
+__Public Beta Version 1.11__

-Following the release of the [original Ladders](https://github.com/inferno-collection/Ladders) back in 2020, Ladders - Reborn is the updated C# version boasting OneSync support, addon Ladder prop instead of replace, Ace permissions, and more efficient code.
+Following the release of the [original Ladders](https://github.com/inferno-collection/Ladders) back in 2019, Ladders - Reborn is the updated C# version boasting OneSync support, addon Ladder prop instead of replace, and more efficient code.

 "Adds working ladders to FiveM, ideal for Fire Department use.
 Ladders are stored in a configurable list of vehicles, with each vehicle being able to carry a configurable maximum amount of ladders.
 The resource includes a custom ladder model as well."

+Features:
+- Place climbable ladders anywhere
+- Climb ladders while carrying other ladders
+- Drop ladder when tazed/falling/ragdolling/etc.
+- Server-side persistent prop spawning
+- Anti-grief built-in

 Presently, the following can be customized:
 - Chat command suggestion text